Land Use Code

 Wellington Downtown Neighborhood Survey - Results

-"Zoning" is a set of zone districts that list uses and other requirements for each district and makes up one part of the Land Use Code currently being updated.
+"Zoning" is a set of zone districts that list uses and other requirements for each district and makes up one part of the Land Use Code.
 Community members were invited to complete a survey to help define the character of the Downtown Neighborhoods.

-- Provide opportunities for innovative and quality development
+- Providing opportunities for innovative and quality development

-- Update to be consistent with the community vision defined in the Comprehensive Plan
+- Updating to be consistent with the community vision defined in the Comprehensive Plan

 - What is the Land Use Code and how does it affect my property rights?